 Start up mode - Sets what mode the MapDCCD is in when it powers up.
-This can be any more or it can remember the last mode it was in.
+This can be any one of the six modes or the mode last used.

 Speed calibration - Sets a multiplier to correct for inaccurate vehicle speed readings.